 The student will be responsible for submitting the hiring paperwork in a timely manner.
 If this is your first time working as a student employee at UWT, please complete all forms.
 Students that have previously worked at UWT and have submitted this paperwork will need to complete an updated I-9 and a W4 form (can be done online).

-- Work Study students need a Work-Study Award Verification form, which is a hard copy form obtained from the Office of Student Financial Aid (MAT 206).
+Work Study students need a Work-Study Award Verification form, which is obtained from the Office of Student Financial Aid (MAT 206).

-Bring the completed forms and original documentation to TLC's Program Coordinator SNO235.
+Bring or email the completed forms and original documentation to the Program Support Supervisor or your supervisor in the TLC.
 If you need directions, please call the front desk at 253-692-4417.

 3) I-9 and original documentations to prove Employment Eligibility